 (5) observing line and continuum emission from core-collapse supernovae in the Local Group, and from nearby Type Ia events, to constrain explosion models.

 During its baseline two-year mission, NuSTAR will also undertake a broad program of targeted observations.
 The observatory consists of two co-aligned grazing-incidence X-ray telescopes pointed at celestial targets by a three-axis stabilized spacecraft.
 Deployed into a 600 km, near-circular, 6 degree inclination orbit, the observatory has completed commissioning, and is performing consistent with pre-launch expectations.
 NuSTAR is now executing its primary science mission, and with an expected orbit lifetime of 10 yr, it is anticipated that a guest investigator program will be proposed.
 If approved this will begin in late 2014.
-There will also be an opportunity to propose for joint NuSTAR/XMM-Newton observations in the upcoming XMM-Newton Cycle 13 AO.
+There was an opportunity to propose for NuSTAR observing time as part of a joint NuSTAR/XMM-Newton observing program in the recent XMM-Newton Cycle 13 AO.
 Such joint observations are planned to begin in May 2014.
-More details are available in the XMM-Newton Announcement of Opportunity released on 27 August 2013 and on the Caltech NuSTAR website.
+There is also an upcoming opportunity to propose for NuSTAR observing time as part of a joint Chandra/NuSTAR observing program in the Chandra Cycle 16 Call for Proposals (proposals are due by March 13, 2014) in which up to 500 ksec of NuSTAR observing time will be made available.
+More details on the joint NuSTAR/XMM-Newton and NuSTAR/Chandra opportunities are available on the Caltech NuSTAR website.

 Further Information about NuSTAR maintained by theNuSTAR Project at Caltech: